Wild orbits and generalised singularity modules: stratifications and quantisation: Wild Shapovalov forms

 Suppose in particular that all elements of $\nu_0$ are indecomposable.
-Then, by Ex.~\ref{ex:indecomposable_weight_space} just above, and by Prop.~\ref{prop:nonsingular_characters}, we conclude the following: if the Shapovalov form is nondegenerate, the corresponding character $\bm \chi$ is nonsingular (cf. Rmk.~\ref{rmk:nonsingular_characters_and_levels}).
+Then, by Exmp.~\ref{ex:indecomposable_weight_space} +~\ref{prop:nonsingular_characters}, we conclude the following: if the Shapovalov form is nondegenerate, the corresponding character $\bm \chi$ is nonsingular (cf.~Rmk.~\ref{rmk:nonsingular_characters_and_levels}).
+In general, however, the latter \emph{cannot} be a sufficient condition for irreducibility, contrary to the generic wild case.